Yomi007/Bash-scripting-on-aws/readme.md

-## creating an aws usage report with bash scripting
+## Creating an aws usage report with bash scripting

 ## Requirements